Behavioral & Cognitive Disorders

 Cyclophosphamide.
 Cyclophosphamide is an alkylating agent used as a chemotherapeutic agent in hematologic neoplasms.
 It produces DNA toxicity and subsequent cell death.
 It can be used either orally or intravenously at doses that vary depending on the disease and the route of administration.
 Cyclophosphamide has been reported to be beneficial in patients with a variety of autoimmune diseases resistant to other drugs.
 It is a powerful immunosuppressant, though its severe side-effect profile limits its use to drug-resistant patients.
 The main side effects range from alopecia to sterility.
 The most severe side effects include hemorrhagic cystitis, bone marrow aplasia, hematologic malignancies, and interstitial pulmonary fibrosis.

 Biological agents.
-Several new agents have merged as potential treatments for immune-mediated neuromuscular diseases.
+Several new agents have emerged as treatments for immune-mediated neuromuscular diseases.
 Most are specific therapies discovered and used in other diseases that influence cells or pathways presumably involved in the pathogenesis of the autoimmune neuromuscular disorders.
 These agents are monoclonal antibodies (eg, rituximab and alemtuzumab) or recombinant proteins (eg, interferon and etanercept).
-Despite their specificity for the therapeutic target and tolerability, they have potentially severe side effects.
-Another disadvantage of the biological agents is that antibodies against them may develop, causing them to lose their effect.
+One disadvantage of the biological agents is the development of autoantibodies against the agents, which cause them to lose their effect.

 Rituximab.
 Rituximab is a chimeric (mouse/human) monoclonal antibody against the B cell marker CD20.
 This marker is present only in cells of B lineage apart from early B-cell precursors and plasma cells.
 A typical dose of rituximab is 375 mg/m2 weekly for 4 weeks with additional courses administered every 6 months as needed.
 However, dosing regimens may vary depending on the disease being treated.
 The B cell depletion can last for longer than 6 months.

 Eculizumab.
-Eculizumab is a humanized monoclonal antibody with high affinity targeting of the human terminal compliment protein C5.
+Eculizumab is a humanized monoclonal antibody with high affinity targeting of the human terminal complement protein C5.
 This prevents cleavage of C5 into C5a and C5b, respectively preventing chemotaxis of proinflammatory cells and formation of membrane attack complexes.
-Patients on eculizumab are at a higher risk of meningococcal infections, and the Advisory Committee on Immunization Practices recommends immunizing with the meningococcal vaccine at least 2 weeks prior to administering the first dose.
-Some common side effects include headaches, upper respiratory infections, and nausea.
+As patients on eculizumab are at a higher risk of meningococcal infections, the Advisory Committee on Immunization Practices recommends immunizing with the meningococcal vaccine at least 2 weeks prior to administering the first dose.
+Some common side effects include headache, upper respiratory infections, and nausea.